 With so many software and platforms on the market, you have many choices to consider when figuring out where to host your virtual event.
 Before you decide which platform you want to use, you need to pay close attention to your users and the devices that they are most likely to use.
-Since not all platforms work well on mobile devices and some are more suitable for informal situations than corporate events, you need to make sure that your chosen platform meets your needs, including security, and data requirements.
+Not all platforms work well on mobile devices.
+Some are more suitable for informal situations than corporate events.
+For this reason, you need to make sure that your chosen platform meets your needs, including security, and data requirements.

 5) Make attendees feel involved with a sociable atmosphere

 Having the right content is only one part of having a successful virtual event.
 If you only present one-sided content, there is no real incentive for people to keep watching.
 For this reason, you need to find ways to keep people involved and engaged.
-You need to make sure that your presentation includes concise language, large fonts, and high colour contrast, ensuring that your information is presented in a clear and appealing format.
+You need to make sure that your presentation includes concise language, large fonts, and high color contrast.
+By doing this, you can ensure that your information is presented in a clear and appealing format.
 You should also provide captions and visuals for audio and provide clear and concise descriptions where possible for visuals.

 When it comes to creating opportunities for engagement, pretty much every online platform provides interactive features.
 Don’t let these features go to waste.
-Rather, to retain attention, you should ask attendees to participate in polls or quizzes, encourage live-tweeting, take requests and suggestions, and answer any questions asked.
+Rather, to retain attention, you should ask attendees to participate in polls or quizzes, encourage live-tweeting, take requests and suggestions, and answer any questions.